acdlite/recompose/types/README.md

 ### Utils

-(*getDisplayName, wrapDisplayName, shallowEqual,isClassComponent, createEagerElement, createEagerFactory, createSink, componentFromProp, nest, hoistStatics*)
+*getDisplayName, wrapDisplayName, shallowEqual,isClassComponent, createEagerElement, createEagerFactory, createSink, componentFromProp, nest, hoistStatics.*

 ### Faq

 Why to use existential type with `HOC<*, Blbla>` isn't it possible to avoid this?

-(*I tried to use type alias but haven't found how to make it work*)
+*I tried to use type alias but haven't found how to make it work.*

 ## Thanks